Babel Machine Visit old site

 Built for multilingual social science, not just English demos.

-Current tasks cover major European languages and selected additional languages, with the broadest coverage for English, Hungarian, French, German, Polish, Czech, Slovak, Spanish, Portuguese, Italian, Dutch, and Danish.
+Current tasks cover 100+ languages, with the broadest coverage for English, Hungarian, French, German, Polish, Czech, Slovak, Spanish, Portuguese, Italian, Dutch, and Danish.

 English Hungarian French German Polish Czech Slovak Spanish Portuguese Italian Dutch Danish Norwegian Romanian Bulgarian Serbian Croatian Slovenian Swedish Finnish Estonian Latvian Lithuanian Greek Russian Hebrew Armenian Georgian Japanese Korean Icelandic